Pope19/web/SteemHunt Frequently Asked Question.md

 **What is Steemit?

 Steemit.com is a blockchain-based social media platform where anyone can earn rewards by blogging, posting videos, commenting and interacting with authors.
-The steem blockchain not only holds earned cryptocurrency tokens called STEEM and STEEM DOLLARS, but also content (article, video, music, pictures etc) created by its users, a system to vote on that content, receive rewards in addition to other features you would find on popular social networking site.
+The steem blockchain not only holds earned cryptocurrency tokens called STEEM and STEEM DOLLARS, but also content (articles, videos, music, pictures etc) created by its users, a system to vote on that content, receive rewards in addition to other features you would find on popular social networking site.